21- How to find Moment of Inertia Iy for Parallelogram?

 The steps for inertia Iy for the parallelogram.

-The inertia of the big rectangle can be considered as the height* base^3/3, the left side of that rectangle coincides with Y-axis.
+The inertia of the big rectangle can be considered as the height* base^3/3, the left side of that rectangle coincides with the Y-axis.

 Steps to estimate inertia Iy for parallelogram